dscape/JSTableView/README.md

 ## Examples

-Check out the source in examples/list, (or visit a working copy from your iDevice or Android)[http:mattnunes.com/lab/list].
+Check out the source in examples/list, [or visit a working copy from your iDevice or Android](http:mattnunes.com/lab/list).
 Yes, there really are 5000 individual pieces of data in the list - check the source!

 ## Contributors
 [Matt Nunes](github.com/mattnunes)